martn/pyplasm/README.rst

 PLASM (Programming LAnguage for Solid Modeling)
 ===============================================

-Plasm is a 'design language' for geometric and solid parametric design, developed by the CAD Group at the Universities 'La Sapienza' and 'Roma Tre' in Italy.
+Plasm is a design language for geometric and solid parametric design, developed by the CAD Group at the Universities 'La Sapienza' and 'Roma Tre' in Italy.

 Plasm is available both as a desktop application and in NCLab (http://nclab.com).